An activist claimed she was taking an abortion pill on live TV: ‘This is going to end a pregnancy’

 Rebecca Kiessling, an advocate and lawyer brought on to argue the antiabortion stance, dropped her jaw slightly, closed her eyes and shook her head.
 After the show, Kiessling later wrote in a Facebook post, “I just broke down in tears.”

 The show had been scheduled during the weekend of the 49th anniversary of the 1973 landmark Supreme Court decision Roe v.
 Wade, which established abortion as a constitutional right.
-In December, the Supreme Court indicated that it may uphold a Mississippi law that prohibits abortions after 15 weeks — which could pare back, or completely overturn, Roe and the 1992 affirming decision in Planned Parenthood v.
+In December, the Supreme Court indicated that it may uphold a Mississippi law that prohibits abortions after 15 weeks — which could pare back, or overturn, Roe and the 1992 affirming decision in Planned Parenthood v.
 Casey.

 About two weeks later, the Biden administration eliminated a long-standing rule that the abortion pill medication mifepristone needed to be dispensed in person.
 Approved by the Food and Drug Administration in 2000, mifepristone is used in conjunction with another drug, misoprostol, to carry out medical abortions.
 Mifepristone blocks a hormone needed for pregnancy, while misoprostol empties the uterus.
 The regimen is considered safe within the first 10 weeks of pregnancy, according to the FDA.